North America Scholastic Esports Federation announces education-focused collaboration with British Esports AssociationFeb 25, 2020

 About the North America Scholastic Esports Federation

 The North America Scholastic Esports Federation is working to ensure that ALL students possess the knowledge and skills needed to be society’s game changers: educated, productive, and empathetic individuals.
-NASEF was founded in 2018 with a mission to provide opportunities for ALL students to use esports as a platform to acquire critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
+NASEF is on a mission to provide opportunities for ALL students to use esports as a platform to acquire critical communication, collaboration, and problem-solving skills needed to thrive in work and in life.
 The Federation’s core values are intertwined through all aspects of education and play: learning, opportunity, community, diversity, and respect.

 About the British Esports Association